wisniewskikr/chrisblog-it-js-react/technologies/docker-compose/js-react-gui-html-helloworld-docker-compose-single/README.md

 * **GUI HTML**: it's an abbreviation for Graphical User Interface.
 It enables user to interact with application.
 GUI HTML means that user interacts with application via html web pag.
 * **React framework**: It’s used for building interactive user interfaces and web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript.
 * **Docker**: this tool enables separating applications from computer.
 It means that instead installing application directly on computer we install them on Docker.
 In this way we can easly add, remove and modify any application without changing our computer system.
+* **Docker Compose**: this tool enables orchestration of Docker containers.
+In means that you don't have to manage every Docker container one by one but you can configure them in one file and manage by one command.

 ##### Flow
 The following flow takes place in this project: